zaproxy/zaproxy-website/site/content/blog/2025-10-07-solving-caido-labs/index.md

 ![shalocal.png](images/shalocal.png)

-Now that we know how the hash is calculated we can Fuzz the values, if we were using Burpsuite we could create the list of hashes and use a *pitchfork* attack, however on Zaproxy if we add more than one payload it treats it as a *Cluster Bomb* attack, since this is not what we want we'll have to use a single payload field and create a **Payload Generator** script that generates the whole body.
-Here is the script that we will use, all is done on the "next()" function, to calculate the hash we are using the java "MessageDigest" class, since using it is not as straightforward as just calling it you can ask your favorite IA agent to write that part for you.
+Now that we know how the hash is calculated we can Fuzz the values, if we were using Burpsuite we could create the list of hashes and use a *pitchfork* attack, however on ZAP if we add more than one payload it treats it as a *Cluster Bomb* attack, since this is not what we want we'll have to use a single payload field and create a **Payload Generator** script that generates the whole body.
+Here is the script that we will use, all is done on the `next()` function, to calculate the hash we are using the java `MessageDigest` class, since using it is not as straightforward as just calling it you can ask your favorite AI agent to write that part for you.

 ```js
 var MessageDigest = Java.type("java.security.MessageDigest");